 It’s at this point where the brake rotor should just slide off the wheel.

-However, since that isn’t the case, we need to break the rust.
+However, since that isn’t the case, we must break the rust.

-Before doing that, it’s a good idea to reattach a lug nut or two temporarily.
-You just need to screw them on enough to stop the rotor from coming off and falling on someone’s foot while removing the rust.
+Before doing that, it’s a good idea to reattach a lug bolt or two temporarily.
+You just need to screw on each lug bolt enough to stop the rotor from coming off and falling on someone’s foot while removing the rust.

-Doing so will also ensure no accidental damage to the threads, which can warp the wheel studs.
+Doing so will also ensure no accidental damage to the threads attached to the rotor hub, which can warp the wheel studs.

 For this, you’ll probably start with a hammer.